abarth/ospair/README.md

 # Notes
- - Single player is a confusing name.
-Consider 1v1.
  - Might be useful to be able to force a player to have a bye.
    Joel was running late and we might have wanted to give him a bye in the first round.